 PT, OCS, Dip.
 MDT

-Robert Medcalf, PT, Dip.
+Robert Medcalf, PT, OCS, Dip.
 MDT is a 1986 graduate of Georgia State University with a BS in Physical Therapy.
 After advanced studies in New Zealand, he became Diplomaed in Mechanical Diagnosis and Therapy in 1991 and was subsequently appointed to Teaching Faculty for The McKenzie Institute in August 1991.
 Robert was promoted to Senior Faculty in 1998.

 In addition to his regular teaching responsibilities, Robert serves as a Clinical Mentor for other Teaching Faculty.
 He has taught numerous courses on the McKenzie approach to physicians and physical therapists throughout the United States and internationally, including courses in Argentina, Brazil and Japan.
 He also acts as a Guest Lecturer at both Georgia State University and Emory University.
 He has served as a workshop facilitator for MDT Conferences of the Americas and presented several times at McKenzie Institute International conferences.
 Robert currently performs duties as the Treasurer of the McKenzie Institute USA Board of Directors and also serves on the Executive Committee.